because-i-m-batman/Face-mask-detection/README.md

 -	Installed Docker-compose

 2. Run this Command on Terminal 1 or your host machine:
--      (It will pull run the dockerfile and build the image and create the container)

 	docker-compose up

 3. Send post request (send images as to the model):

 a.
-Open another Terminal and run this following command to send the image to the model
+Open another Terminal and run this following command to send the image to the model:

 	import requests
 	url = 'where you want to host the app'(for local machine <localhost:5001/send_input>)